MorpheusAIs/Docs/!KEYDOCS README FIRST!/Compute Providers/Compute Node/Sample Basic Compute Provider Build.md

 > [!IMPORTANT]
 > **When providing compute to the Morpheus Compute Node, it is recommended to manage your operational security.
 Many providers will choose to implement network security between their LLM hosting and the Proxy Router (if on a different machine), and within their hosting of the proxy router.
 A simple execution could be the utilization of a small AWS EC2 instance to host the proxy router, providing a level of separation between external proxy router communication and the provider’s network.
 This is purely up to the provider, and Morpheus will not provide any official guidance or recommendations for this**.

+---

 ## Proxy Router
 The configuration of the proxy router will not be described in this document.
-Please review [this github](https://github.com/Lumerin-protocol/Morpheus-Lumerin-Node/blob/dev/docs/02-provider-setup.md), and any accompanying github documents for instructions for this installation.
+Please review [this github](https://github.com/Lumerin-protocol/Morpheus-Lumerin-Node/blob/dev/docs/02-provider-setup.md) and [Intro to Morpheus Compute Node](/!KEYDOCS%20README%20FIRST!/Compute%20Providers/Compute%20Node/Intro%20to%20Morpheus%20Compute%20Node.md#provider-setup)

 > [!TIP]